DInnaD/labnotebook/content/lab-notebook/2010-11-29-further-treatment-of-the-limiting-models.md

 ---
+categories:
+- ecology
 comments: true
-date: 2010-11-29 19:01:29
+date: 2010-11-29T19:01:29Z
-layout: post
+redirects:
+- /wordpress/archives/468
+- /archives/468
 slug: further-treatment-of-the-limiting-models
-title: Further treatment of the limiting models
-redirects: [/wordpress/archives/468, /archives/468]
-categories:
-- ecology
 tags:
 - derivation
 - warning-signals
+title: Further treatment of the limiting models
+url: /2010/11/29/further-treatment-of-the-limiting-models/
 ---

 Have spent the last three days building and testing the infrastructure to fit the canonical form of a saddle-node (fold) bifurcation by likelihood.
 Actually I don't use the canonical form straight up: $ dx/dt = x^2 +r$ cannot be fit directly in this manner, since it needs a couple scale transformations on the variables to get the units right (a multiple for the unit scale and an additive factor for the zero point), and more importantly, isn't a stochastic model so cannot assign probabilities to the outcomes.
 Allowing for these, the model becomes: